“Consider different foods and feeding methods. Remember that not all foods will attract the same birds.”Petworld

-Although wild birds ought to be fed all year long, as they come to depend on us once we start to feed them, we become particularly aware of their plight in the winter time.
-Different birds will have a preference for different food varieties, such as Peanuts, Nyjer Seed, Sunflower seed and Suet/Fat/Energy Balls.
+Although wild birds ought to be fed all year long, we become particularly aware of their plight in the winter time.
+Different birds will have a preference for different food varieties, such as Peanuts, Nyjer Seed, Sunflower Seed and Suet/Fat/Energy Balls.
 There are also feed mixes available, tailored to individual species’ needs.

 There is a wide variety of feeders available, which can be hung from anything!
 Feeders which are designed for certain birds, or to make taking your seed difficult to get for larger birds, or to take certain foods such as Fat Balls, Peanut or Seed.
 It is advisable to avoid ground feeding if you have cats in your area.

-- Always maintain a continuous supply of fresh food, as birds will come to depend on the food you put out
+- Always maintain a continuous supply of fresh food, as birds will come to depend on the food you provide.

 - Consider different foods and feeding methods, remember that not all foods will attract the same birds.
-Some birds can hang from feeders while others may prefer table or ground feeding, such as robins and blackbirds, prefer a ground station – though it’s best to avoid if you have cats in the area.
+Some birds can hang from feeders, while others may prefer table or ground feeding, i. e.
+Robins and Blackbirds, prefer a ground station.
 Don’t worry if you don’t have trees available for hanging the feeders – a metal hook, either planted into the ground or hung off the side of a structure works just as well.

-- Only put out as much food as will be consumed in one or two days.
+- Only put out as much food as will be consumed in 1 – 2 days.

 - Fresh clean water should always be available.
-Water is critical to birds’ survival and adding water to your to your bird feeding area will quickly attract birds.
+Water is critical to birds’ survival and adding water to your bird feeding area will quickly attract birds.

 - Feeding stations should be located near the cover.
-However, if there is a risk from cats, sparrow hawks, or other predetors, a greater distance from cover should be allowed.
-If unsure, 2 yards from cover is suggested happy medium.
+However, if there is a risk from cats, sparrow hawks, or other predators, a greater distance from cover should be allowed.
+If unsure, 2 yards from cover is suggested as a happy medium.

-- Food should be stored in cool, dry place Check the seed often for mould and do not use seed that has been stored for an extended period of time
+- Food should be stored in a cool, dry place.
+Check the seed often for mold and do not use seed that has been stored for an extended period of time.

 When feeding wild birds it is important to maintain a hygienic environment:

-- Remove any wet or old food as soon as possible to avoid the build up of bacteria, mould or toxins.
+- Remove any wet or old food as soon as possible to avoid the build up of bacteria, mold or toxins.

-- Help further reduce the risk of bacteria build up by having several feeding areas and relocate them regularly
+- Reduce the risk of bacteria building up by having several feeding areas and relocate them regularly.

-‘Peckish’ Peanuts give garden birds plenty of energy and are guaranteed to attract a wide variety of birds into your garden, such as blue tits, bullfinch, coal tits
+Peanuts: ‘Peckish’ Peanuts give garden birds plenty of energy and are guaranteed to attract a wide variety of birds into your garden, such as Blue Tits, Bullfinch and Coal Tits.

-Chirpy Wild Bird Mix: This mix is full of nourishment and ensures a healthy balanced diet for broad range of wild birds throughout the year
+Chirpy Wild Bird Mix: This mix is full of nourishment and ensures a healthy balanced diet for a broad range of wild birds throughout the year.

-Seed Mix Feeder: Seed feeders are transparent tubes with holes from which the birds can take the seed.
-As they are a smooth surface they will usually have one or two perches to allow birds to perch while feeding.
+Seed Mix Feeder: Seed mix feeders are transparent tubes with holes from which the birds can take the seed.
+As they have a smooth surface they will usually have one or two perches to allow birds to perch while feeding.

 Always remember, it can take a few days or weeks for wild birds to discover and begin to regularly visit your backyard.
 Be patient and you’ll be rewarded with many feathered visitors.